fqantonio/aqua/JOURNAL.md

 - [ ] Autonomy with 10 Kg load;
 - [ ] Set specific goals for the student training;
 - [ ] Deliver for training and testing (ESTM IPLeiria);
 - [ ] ESTM goals: usefull?
+Usability?
 Easy to use?
 Advantages and drawbacks?
 Improvements?
 Team work?
 Learning, competence?
 Autonomy?
 Social Interaction?
 LCA?Collect videos for AI models?

 # Future tasks